FranceBB/VideoTek/README.md

 # VideoTek
 VideoTek is a Tektronix-like waveform monitor for Avisynth written by Francesco Bucciantini (aka FranceBB).
 <br>
-Special thanks to Stainless and magiblot
+Special thanks to Stainless, magiblot and erazortt.
 <br>
 <br>
 <br>